You may not think your response to this election matters.

 It matters so much.

-What matters now, is not who you voted for–what matters now is how you will live.
+What matters after the election, is not who you voted for–what matters now is how you will live.

 1. God is not surprised (at all) about who “won” this election.